MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-files.md

 # JSON Files

-In an AL project there are two JSON files; the `app.json` file and the `launch.json` file that are generated automatically when you start a new project.
+When you start a new AL project, two JSON files; the `app.json` file and the `launch.json` file are generated automatically.
 The `app.json` file contains information about the extension that you are building, such as publisher information and specifies the minimum version of base application objects that the extension is built on.
-Often the `app.json` file is referred to as the manifest.
+Often, the `app.json` file is referred as the manifest.
 The `launch.json` file contains information about the server that the extension launches on.

 > [!NOTE]
 > For information about data migration and creating a `migration.json` file, see [The Migration.json File](devenv-migration-json-file.md).